maria-2806/maria-2806/README.md

 <br>

-I'm currently in my second year of Computer Science Engineering at VIT Chennai, and I’m passionate about learning web development and building cool websites.
+I'm currently in my second year of Computer Science Engineering at VIT Chennai.
+I’m passionate about learning web development and building cool websites.
 I'm exploring various technologies and honing my skills by building projects.

 ##  What I’m working with: